Energy landscape interpretation of universal linearly increasing absorption with frequency: Abstract

 \section{Abstract}

-Absorption of elastic waves in complex media often depends on frequency in a linear way for both longitudinal and shear waves.
-This universal property occurs in media such as rocks, unconsolidated sediments, and human tissue.
-Absorption is due to relaxation processes and we argue that these processes are thermally activated.
-Unusual for ultrasonics and seismics, we can therefore express absorption as an integral over an activation energy landscape weighted by an energy distribution.
-The universal power-law property corresponds to the special case of a flat activation energy landscape.
-The derived distribution agrees with results in soft glassy and glassy media.
+Absorption of elastic waves in complex media is commonly found to increase linearly with frequency, for both longitudinal and shear waves.
+This ubiquitous property is observed in media such as rocks, unconsolidated sediments, and human tissue.
+Absorption is due to relaxation processes at the level of atomic scales and up to the sub-micron scale of biological materials.
+The effect of these processes is usually expressed as an integral over relaxation frequencies or relaxation times.
+Here we argue that these processes are thermally activated.
+Unusual for ultrasonics and seismics, we can therefore transform the expression for absorption from the frequency or time domains to an integral over an activation energy landscape weighted by an energy distribution.
+The universal power-law property surprisingly corresponds to a flat activation energy landscape.
+This is the solution which maximizes entropy or randomness.
+Therefore the linearly increasing absorption corresponds to the energy landscape with the fewest possible constraints.